fotock/Developing-iOS-8-Apps-with-Swift/Lecture16.md

   1. Get the root of a path into an NSURL

-    “Documents” directory or “Caches” directory or ...
+    "Documents" directory or "Caches" directory or ...

   2. Append path components to the URL